 Ted is an oil and watercolor painter in the realist and impressionist style and was most recently represented by the Silverwood Gallery on Vashon Island.

-Jennifer is Executive Director of the Washington Trust for Historic Preservation, a statewide, non-profit preservation advocacy organization dedicated to revitalizing communities and saving the places that matter to all Washingtonians.
-She is also an Affiliate Assistant Professor of Urban Design and Planning in the College of Built Environments at the University of Washington, where she earned a Master of Architecture and Certificate in Preservation Planning and Design.
+Jennifer's dedication to saving places that matter and revitalizing communities through historic preservation spans 20 years.
+Her professional experience includes serving the public as a Community Development Specialist in the City of Seattle's Department of Neighborhoods, leading Washington's non-profit preservation advocacy organization as Executive Director of the Washington Trust for Historic Preservation; and most recently focusing on project-based work as Principal of Heritage Matters Preservation Consulting Services.
+Jennifer is an Affiliate Assistant Professor of Urban Design and Planning in the College of Built Environments at the University of Washington, where she earned a Master of Architecture and Certificate in Preservation Planning and Design.

-Jennifer participates on a number of national, state, and local committees, including the National Trust for Historic Preservation's Statewide and Local Partners Steering Committee; the Washington State Department of Archaeology and Historic Preservation's Maritime Heritage Task Force and Sustainability and Historic Preservation Steering Committee; the Washington State Main Street Advisory Committee; and 4Culture's Historic Preservation Advisory Committee, Government Relations Committee and Board Nominating Committee.
+Jennifer has been an enthusiastic participant on numerous national, state, and local committees, including the National Trust for Historic Preservation's Partners Network Steering Committee; the Washington State Department of Archaeology and Historic Preservation's Maritime Heritage Task Force and Sustainability and Historic Preservation Steering Committee; the Washington State Main Street Advisory Committee; and 4Culture's Historic Preservation Advisory Committee, Government Relations Committee and Board Nominating Committee.
+Jennifer loves being part of the Magnolia community where she lives with her husband, architect Thomas Isarankura, and three wonderful daughters.

 4Culture Ex Officio Board Members